tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 I have personally found that my quickest route to a good exposure, and understanding of the contrast in my print has come via f-stop printing.
-The idea is relatively simple but producing and f-stop test strip, or adjusting exposure via d-stops can be awkward with the simple +/- adjustments of the Intrepid enlarger timer firmware.
+The idea is relatively simple but producing and f-stop test strip, or adjusting exposure via f-stops can be awkward with the simple +/- adjustments of the Intrepid enlarger timer firmware.

 To make the process easier I have developed my own custom firmware for the purpose.
 It